kstudzin/chord_dht/worksheet.md

 _**Clarification: We are ignoring modular arithmetic here....please don’t worry about the edge case**_

-Ignoring the modular arithmetic, it is not possible for that `successor(34) = N21` because 34 is greater than 21.
+Ignoring the modular arithmetic, it is not possible that `successor(34) = N21` because 34 is greater than 21.

 #### 15. If node 10 wants to find the node responsible for K34 e.g. successor(34), it will search its finger table.
 Would it be possible for node 50 to be the successor(34)?